uxph/uxph.github.io/content/blogs/experience-the-best-experience.md

 </div>
 {{< /twitter >}}

-## Designing at Home Credit
+### Keynote 3: Designing at Home Credit

-Oliver Bayani from Home Credit Philippines, our co-presenter for the 2019 UXPH Roadshow, then takes the stage and shares how design is done at his company.
+Oliver Bayani from Home Credit Philippines, our co-presenter for the 2019 UXPH Roadshow, then took the stage and shares how design is done at his company.
 He discusses how design culture emerges as it comes out naturally within the different interactions with your teammates within your company.

 {{< twitter >}}
 <div class="embed_tweet">